-The high-side (HS) MOSFET current is cycle-by-cycle limited for overload protection.
-The low-side (LS) MOSFET sourcing current is also limited to prevent current runaway.
+The high-side MOSFET current is cycle-by-cycle limited for overload protection.
+The low-side MOSFET sourcing current is also limited to prevent current runaway.
 The low-side switch also has a sinking current limit that turns it off if an excessive reverse current flows through it.

-Thermal shutdown protection disables the device if the die temperature exceeds the shutdown threshold.
+Thermal shutdown protection is activated to prevent damage to the device when the junction temperature is above the shutdown threshold.

-The SGM61130 is available in a Green TQFN- 3.5×3.5 -14L package and can operate over the wide ambient temperature range of -40°C to +125°C.
+The SGM61181 is available in a Green TQFN-3.5×3.5-14L package.